| |

-When looking for chestnut tree cultivars for planting in the Pacific Northwest
+When looking for chestnut tree cultivars for planting in the USA

 you will need first to look at your motives.
 Why plant a tree that will not

-produce any nuts for at least 3 years if not 5 to 12 years?
-If chestnuts are
+produce any nuts for at least 3 years?
+If chestnuts are part of your

-part of your diet/meals then you already know not all chestnuts are equal in
+diet/meals then you already know not all chestnuts are equal in texture,

-texture, sweetness, and flavors.
-In the grocery store chestnuts are rarely as
+sweetness, and flavors.
+In the grocery store, chestnuts are rarely as fresh as

-fresh as most other in season fruits and vegetables.
-To get chestnuts that are
+most other in season fruits and vegetables.
+To get chestnuts that are as fresh

-as fresh as can be then there is no second to either growing your own or pick
+as can be, then there is no second to either growing your own or purchacing

 the chestnuts from a local farm.